ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/overview.markdown

 **Using an environment variable:** Set the `AWS_REGION` environment variable in your terminal session or profile.

-Learn more about setting up AWS credentials or the default AWS region.
+Learn more about [setting up AWS credentials or the default AWS region][aws-dotnet-project-setup].

 {PANEL/}

 {PANEL: Configuring Local Connection to RavenDB}

 To configure the local version of your AWS Lambda function to connect to RavenDB, you will need to update the `appsettings.json` file with the `RavenSettings.Urls` value and `RavenSettings.DatabaseName` value.

-The default is:
+An example `appsettings.json` connecting to the RavenDB live test cluster might look like:

 {CODE-BLOCK:json}
 {